zhang-hua/cortana-intelligence-interactive-voice-response-bot/Manual Deployment Guide/README.md

     **NOTE:** This firewall rule is not recommended for production level systems but for this solution it is acceptable.
 You will want to set this rule to the IP range of your secure system.

--   Click on the SQL Server Database that you just created, under properties tab click on “**show database connection strings**”.
+-   Click on the SQL Server Database that you just created, under Settings -> Properties tab click on “**show database connection strings**”.

--   Save the connection string for ADO.NET along with username and password
+-   Save the connection string for ADO.NET along with username and password for your database.

 -   Launch [*SQL Server Management Studio*](https://msdn.microsoft.com/en-us/library/mt238290.aspx) (SSMS), or a similar tool, and connect to the database with the information you recorded previously.
 Following instructions are for SSMS